-A company in France must have a Registered Office, we can provide a registered office service in Paris.
+A company in France must have a Registered Office based in France.
+We can provide a registered office service in Paris if required.

-A French bank account is required for the share capital, which we can open for you without a visit to France then a money transfer can be organised for the share capital.
-As soon as the bank receives the money, they issue an attestation, with this and the signed documents we register the company with the Chamber of Commerce
+A French bank account is required for the share capital to be deposited.
+As soon as the bank receives the money, they issue an attestation, with this and the signed documents we register the company with the Chamber of Commerce.

 When the company is formed the Chamber of Commerce issues a Kbis (Certificate of incorporation).
 We then send the Kbis to the bank, who will open the business bank account and release the share capital into it.